 As an industrial designer we've always been fascinated with re-purposing innovations around us into new and interesting products.
 Lining Yao and her team has studying really cool biological science and applying it into products we're familiar with.
 Check this out:

-In light of National Donut Day we're challenging the design community to design anything your heart desires.
-The only requirement is you have to use the donut shape as baseline.
-Torus form for you geometry heads.
+In light of National Donut Day we're challenging the design community to design anything your heart desire.
+The only requirement is you have to use the donut (torus) shape as baseline, anything else goes.
+You can even use more than one tori.
 Have fun and don't forget to tag #DoingDonutsWithCS

 Tiger Balm was the cure for everything as a kid.

 So we wanted to refresh a product we've used all our lives.
 Here's our first take at a new look and feel for Tiger Balm.
 Enjoy the process.
 More to come.